-This is a guitar that needs no introduction: the Schecter Pete Townshend Telecaster.
-Originally introduced to Pete by his guitar tech Alan Rogan in '78, Pete used this model from '79 (Concert for Kampuchea) to '85 (Live Aid).
-The guitar was later put up for auction at Christys Auction House and sold for $32,000.This Townshend Tele is in very good condition for its 35 years of age.
+This is a guitar that needs no introduction: the Schecter Pete Townshend Telecaster in Graphite (Black).
+Originally introduced to Pete by his guitar tech, the late Alan Rogan (RIP) in '78, Pete used this model from '79 (Concert for Kampuchea) to '85 (Live Aid).
+The guitar was later put up for auction at Christys Auction House and sold for $32,000.This Townshend Tele is in very good condition for its 32 years of age.
 The body has a stunning surface finish that is as shiny as glass (see photos).

 As Pete himself has commented back in 1982: “These Schecter guitars are superbly made and easy to play and they sound glorious…....Don't be fooled by imitations of old guitars, these Schecters are unique!”
 Pete Townshend, 1982

 Here are the specifications for this 35 year old beauty:

 BODY: Center Seam Alder construction

 NECK: Solid one-piece Maple neck C profiled